cognitect/transit-format/README.md

 ### Ground and extension types

 The two tables below lists all of the built-in semantic types and their corresponding tags.
 The first table lists scalar types, the second table lists composite types.
 The first column indicates whether the type is a *ground type* or an *extension type*.
 For each extended type, the rep tag, rep, and string rep columns show the corresponding encoded form.
-The MessagePack, JSON and JSON-Verbose columns show how a tag and encoded form are combined in the target format.
+The MessagePack, JSON and JSON-Verbose columns show how a tag and encoded form are combined in the target format and write mode.

 **Scalar Types**